-2.1 The SENCO
+2.1 The SENDCo

-The current member of staff fulfilling the responsibilities of SENCO is Mrs K. Hall (0208 763 3713/e-mail: k.hall@johnfisherschool.org).
+The current member of staff fulfilling the responsibilities of SENDCo is Mrs K. Hall

+Tel.
+0203 093 7017 Email: k.hall@johnfisherschool.org

-They will:
+She will:

-- Work with the headteacher and SEND Link Governor to determine the strategic development of the SEND policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Facilitate the transition of students from Statements of Special Educational Needs to EHC plans - Be involved in the assessment and administration of students with identified access arrangement needs - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high quality teaching - Advise on the graduated approach to providing SEND support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services
+• Work with the Headteacher and SEND Link governor to determine the strategic development of the SEND policy and provision in the school

+• Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual students with SEND, including those who have EHC plans

+• Facilitate the transition of students from Statements of Special Educational Needs to EHC plans

+• Be involved in the assessment and administration of students with identified access arrangement needs

+• Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that students with SEND receive appropriate support and high-quality teaching

+• Advise on the graduated approach to providing SEND support

+• Advise on the deployment of the school's delegated budget and other resources to meet students' needs effectively

+• Be the point of contact for external agencies, especially the local authority and its support services

-- Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Work with the headteacher and local governing body to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date
+• Liaise with potential next providers of education to ensure students and their parents are informed about options and a smooth transition is planned

+• Work with the Headteacher and local governing body to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements

+• Ensure the school keeps the records of all students with SEND up to date

-Mrs Hall has support from her Administrator and her team of Higher-Level Teaching Assistants and Teaching Assistants.
+Mrs Hall has support from the SEND Administrator and team of Higher Level Teaching Assistants and Teaching Assistants.